base10/link/README.md

     - `rails db:seed`
 - Handle _all_ of the database tasks in one go
     - `rails db:setup`
+- Redo _all_ of the database tasks
+    - `rails db:reset`
 - Start the app with Foreman
     - `(bundle exec) foreman start`
-- Open the app in your browser at the port you specified
+- Open the app in your browser at the port you specified in `.env`
     - `http://localhost:3000/`

 ## Getting started with the app